 Lauren CrowleyLauren is an associate fellow at the Changing Work Centre and head of research and policy at Community.
 Lauren leads on research and strategy for the unions work on the self-employed and the gig economy, as well as a range of industrial sectors.
 Previously she worked for the Scout Association where she led on the organisations strategy for integrating Scouting into the school day.

-Lisa Butler is a lecturer in history at Pembroke College, Oxford and an expert on the history of the Labour party.
+Lise Butler is a lecturer in history at City, University of London and an expert on the history of the Labour party.

 Liam Byrne is MP for Birmingham Hodge Hill.
 He is a former chief secretary to the Treasury.